Nikon Premier 10x42 Binoculars

 The Premier LX was Nikon’s best binocular line, first released only a few years

 ago.
-The new Premier LXL binoculars come in 4 different configurations: 8x and 10x32
+The new Premier binoculars come in 3 different configurations: 8x32,

 covers only the 10x42 model.
 Optically, the old Premiers were a fine binocular;

-Like their predecessors, the new Premier LXLs are fully sealed, nitrogen-purged
+Like their predecessors, the new Premiers are fully sealed, nitrogen-purged

 roof prism binoculars, so they are completely fogproof, dustproof and waterproof.

-In many ways, the LXL is much the same as the old LX model, which is good because
+In many ways, the Premiers are much the same as the old LX model, which is good because

 Nikon did a pretty job of design.
 We noted two really significant improvements to

-the LXLs: Nikon reduced the weight significantly and they improved the eyecup adjustment
+the Premiers: Nikon reduced the weight significantly and they improved the eyecup adjustment

 mechanism.
 The 8x42 Premier LX that we reviewed previously weighed 34.2 oz, which

 is a lot by today’s standards.
-The 10x42 Premier LXL we tested weighed 28.2 oz,
+The 10x42 Premier we tested weighed 28.2 oz,

 which is average for a 42-mm optic, but significantly better than before.
 The other